-Here’s what to know about Sweden’s bumpy road toward NATO membership
+Here’s what to know about Sweden’s bumpy road toward Nato membership

 Russia said the move adversely affected the security situation in Northern Europe, which it said ”had previously been one of the most stable regions in the world.”

-Earlier this year, Sweden’s top military commander Gen. Micael Bydén said all Swedes should mentally prepare for the possibility of war, and on Feb.
-19, Thomas Nilsson, head of Sweden's external intelligence service, MUST, said that "the situation has continued to deteriorate during 2023.”
+Earlier this year, Sweden’s top military commander General Micael Bydén said all Swedes should mentally prepare for the possibility of war, and on February 19, Thomas Nilsson, head of Sweden's external intelligence service, Must, said that "the situation has continued to deteriorate during 2023.”

 Both Sweden and Finland have warned of an increased risk of Russian interference and hybrid attacks.